rynapse/Text-to-Audio-with-Python/README.md

     root.mainloop()

+How to install Python Lbrary
-Open CMD on Windows or Open Terminal In Linux , And Type
+  1.Open CMD or Terminal
+  2.Run This Code

     pip install tkinter gTTS

 After Installing Library
 Run In Python

+How to Remove Python Library
+   1.Open CMD or Terminal
+   2.Run This Code

+    pip uninstall tkinter gTTS